ahammer/dart_board/GETTING_STARTED.md

            initial_route:"/debug"))
    ```

-You can also reference the [main.dart](https://github.com/ahammer/dart_board/blob/master/integrations/blank/lib/main.dart)
+You can also reference the [main.dart](https://github.com/ahammer/dart_board/blob/master/integrations/starter/lib/main.dart)

 This will give you a Flutter app that launches right into the built in debug().

-### Option B) Port `Blank`
+### Option B) Port `starter`

-1. Copy `blank` from integrations into your own directory/project.
-Rename the directory to your project name. (e.g. `blank` -> `MyStore`)
+1. Copy `starter` from integrations into your own directory/project.
+Rename the directory to your project name. (e.g. `starter` -> `MyStore`)
 2. Edit the pubspec.yaml and update the name, it should match the folder (i.e. `MyStore`)
 3. Run and Build.

 ## The first 3 Features

-Now I'll give a run down of the 3 Features used in "Blank" to give some scaffolding.
+Now I'll give a run down of the 3 Features used in "starter" to give some scaffolding.
 If you chose option A, you should work to re-implement this code.
 If you chose option B, this will serve as a detailed explanation of these steps.

 For this section, I'm going to recommend checking out each file and reading the comments, as it'll guide you through them in the most up to date way.